 Since those IT assets are so important right now, let’s give them the care and attention they deserve with a little IT asset management.

 Also known as “ITAM” (the tech world loves acronyms), IT asset management is the process of overseeing the full lifecycle of every single one of an organization’s IT assets, including software, hardware, mobile devices, and the cloud.

 We’re talking everything here: tablets, laptops, phones, copiers, printers, servers, routers, CAD software, Microsoft 365 / Office 365, IoT – even cloud solutions like Salesforce, Dropbox, Evernote, and iCloud.
 Though many people overlook cloud-based IT asset managing, it’s important to remember that every tangible or intangible piece of IT you’ve got is an IT asset and must be managed appropriately.

 IT asset management best practices include tracking and maintenance focused on optimization, patching, upgrades to cheaper or better solutions, and software license management.
 (That last one helps you avoid embarrassing software expiration notices during a videoconference screenshare.)

 Lastly, asset management also includes getting rid of old, janky tech.
 No one wants dusty piles of computer towers cluttering up their prime Seattle commercial retail square footage.
 (In a WFH environment, no one wants old computer towers cluttering up their mudroom.)

 Spreadsheets suck for long-term use, so an asset management system uses software to track items and trigger actions – things like upgrading and license renewals.
 Entering items into the software is tedious and time-consuming, but the really hard part is management.

-Honestly, IT management is a lot of work and is one of the biggest asset management challenges, but the benefits of IT asset management include:
+Honestly, IT management is a lot of work and is one of the biggest asset management challenges, but the benefits of IT management include:

-If Option 2 sounds like the right choice to you, we happen to have just the outsourcer to recommend for IT asset management consulting…
+If Option 2 sounds like the right choice to you, we happen to have just the outsourcer to recommend for IT management consulting…